-SECTION 1.
-That Title 39, Idaho Code, be, and the same is hereby amended by the addition thereto of a NEW CHAPTER, to be known and designated as Chapter 91, Title 39, Idaho Code, and to read as follows:
+That Title 39, Idaho Code, be, and the same is hereby amended by the addition thereto of a NEW CHAPTER, to be known and designated as Chapter 92, Title 39, Idaho Code, and to read as follows:

-CHAPTER 91 IDAHO MEDICAL MARIJUANA ACT
+CHAPTER 92, IDAHO MEDICAL MARIJUANA ACT

-39-9101.
+39-9201.
 SHORT TITLE.
 This act may be cited as the "Idaho Medical Marijuana Act."

-39-9102.
+39-9202.
 FINDINGS.
 The people of Idaho find and declare the following;

-WHEREAS numerous organizations have endorsed medical access to marijuana, including the American College of Physicians, AIDS Action Council, American Nurses Association, American Academy of HIV Medicine, American Bar Association, American Medical Student Association, American Academy of Family Physicians, American Preventive Medical Association, American Public Health Association, Institute of Medicine, Lymphoma Foundation of America, National Association for Public Health Policy, National Association of People with AIDS, and the National Women's Health Network;
+WHEREAS, numerous organizations have endorsed medical access to marijuana, including but not limited to, the American College of Physicians, AIDS Action Council, American Academy of Pediatrics, American Nurses Association, American Academy of HIV Medicine, American Bar Association, American Medical Student Association, American Academy of Family Physicians, American Preventive Medical Association, American Public Health Association, American Osteopathic Association, Institute of Medicine, Lymphoma Foundation of America, National Association for Public Health Policy, National Association of People with AIDS, National Women's Health Network, and the National Nurses Society on Addictions; and

-WHEREAS since 1978 the Food and Drug Administration has allowed fifteen (15) patients to use National Institute on Drug Abuse-provided medical marijuana grown at the University of Mississippi under the Compassionate Investigational New Drug program, of which four patients remain as of January 2013;
+WHEREAS, since 1978 the Food and Drug Administration has allowed fifteen (15) patients to use National Institute on Drug Abuse-provided medical marijuana grown at the University of Mississippi under the Compassionate Investigational New Drug program, of which four patients remain as of January 2013; and

-WHEREAS data from the Federal Bureau of Investigation's Uniform Crime Reports and the

-Compendium of Federal Justice Statistics show that approximately 99 out of every 100 marijuana arrests in the U.S. are made under state law, rather than under federal law, changing state law will have the practical effect of protecting from arrest the majority of seriously ill patients who have a medical need to use marijuana;
+WHEREAS, data from the Federal Bureau of Investigation's Uniform Crime Reports and the Compendium of Federal Justice Statistics show that approximately 99 out of every 100 marijuana arrests in the U.S. are made under state law, rather than under federal law, changing state law will have the practical effect of protecting from arrest the majority of seriously ill patients who have a medical need to use marijuana; and

-WHEREAS in 1988 DEA Administrative Judge Francis Young ruled with respect to whether there is "a lack of accepted safety for use of [marijuana] under medical supervision the record shows the facts to be uncontroverted that marijuana, in its natural form, is one of the safest therapeutically active substances known to man.
-By any measure of rational analysis marijuana can be safely used within a supervised routine of medical care.";
+WHEREAS, in 1988 DEA Administrative Judge Francis Young ruled with respect to whether there is "a lack of accepted safety for use of [marijuana] under medical supervision" stating that "the record shows the facts to be uncontroverted that marijuana, in its natural form, is one of the safest therapeutically active substances known to man.
+By any measure of rational analysis marijuana can be safely used within a supervised routine of medical care."
+(September 6, 1988, Docket No. 86-22, Alliance for Cannabis Therapeutics, et al., vs. US Drug Enforcement Administration); and